Aliases for STAM Gene

 GeneCards Summary for STAM Gene

 STAM (Signal Transducing Adaptor Molecule) is a Protein Coding gene.
 Diseases associated with STAM include Charcot-Marie-Tooth Disease, Demyelinating, Type 1C and Polycystic Kidney Disease 2 With Or Without Polycystic Liver Disease.
-Among its related pathways are Endocytosis and Jak-STAT signaling pathway and Budding and maturation of HIV virion.
+Among its related pathways are Jak-STAT signaling pathway and Budding and maturation of HIV virion.
 GO annotations related to this gene include SH3/SH2 adaptor activity.
 An important paralog of this gene is TOM1L1.

 UniProtKB/Swiss-Prot Summary for STAM Gene